I am sharing a collage of skincare items that I use on my babies daily.

 Sandalwood I use this for the same purpose as lavender, but a more potent and pricier version.
 On sizzling days, eczema flares up on my babies’ cheeks.
 I apply sandalwood essential oil on their cheeks and seal it up with a layer of paraffin wax to keep the rashes under control

-On occasions when this concoction doesn’t work, I resort to applying Fungicort, as prescribed by our paediatrician to keep the rashes away.
+On occasions when this concoction doesn’t work, I resort to applying Fungicort, as prescribed by our paediatrician to prevent the rashes.
 Although Fungicort is the most effective medication, it contains steroids and thins the skin.
 Even our paediatrician cautioned us not to apply the cream for more than 5 consecutive days.
 This is why I rely on essential oil and paraffin wax most of the time.Order here.

 Click here to contact me if you are keen to get these items at wholesale price.